How to set up Zendesk auto assign tickets using sentiment and priority rules

 Frequently asked questions

 Zendesk's native AI uses its own proprietary model to detect sentiment, which forms the basis for its routing.
-External tools often leverage AI that learns from a broader range of your company's knowledge, which can lead to more nuanced and accurate analysis for routing.
+External tools often leverage AI that learns from a broader range of your company's knowledge, which can lead to more nuanced analysis for routing.

 You can combine sentiment with various other conditions, such as customer VIP status, specific keywords in the ticket, organization details, or even ticket forms.
 Dedicated AI platforms generally offer more flexibility to layer complex logic within a single rule, beyond what native triggers might easily allow.